The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Method

-The speech encoder has the same transformer encoder architecture as the Whisper's encoder.
-The weights were initialized with Whisper's pretrained encoder weights, whereas the decoder was discarded.
-The original Whisper encoder does not accept attention masks, but these padding tokens can biases the model during pooling.
-So attention masks were also passed to the speech encoder and the final fixed-dimensional embedding through self-attention pooling on non-padded hidden states.
-Self-attention pooling has been shown to outperform mean and max pooling for speech embeddings.
+\paragraph{Speech encoder} The speech encoder has the same transformer encoder architecture as the Whisper's encoder.
+The weights were initialized with Whisper's pre-trained encoder weights, whereas the decoder was discarded.
+The original Whisper encoder does not accept attention masks, but these padding tokens can bias the model during pooling.
+So attention masks were also passed to the speech encoder and the final fixed-dimensional embedding through mean pooling on non-padded hidden states.
 For speech data augmentation, SpecAugment \cite{park2019specaugment} was applied during training using the default hyperparameters in Whisper training.